loco-3d/linear-feedback-controller/README.md

 ### Requirements

 For this example you need to have access to the dockers in https://gitlab.laas.fr/gsaurel/docker-pal/.
+This is a private repository so one need to be part of the LAAS-CNRS french laboratory.
+Further development will provide a new public image in order to use this code in simulation.

 ### Build the repository using ROS and docker.